-Some methods and techniques of research in The Sanford School (e.g., surveys) demand extensive funding for effective pursuit, while other methods do not.
+Some methods and techniques of The Sanford School research (e.g., surveys) demand extensive funding for effective pursuit, whereas other methods do not.
 For example, secondary analysis or historical studies simply require that existing data or archives, respectively, be available and ethnographic research usually is conducted by a single investigator.
 Consequently, the number and size of research grants can vary considerably for equally productive investigators.

-Nevertheless, information on research grants is useful for evaluating the candidate's excellence in research and there should be some evidence of potential success in this area for promotion and tenure.
+Nevertheless, information on research grants may be useful for evaluating the candidate's excellence in research and this is expected of senior faculty seeking promotion.
 Obtaining external funding is an increasingly extraordinary validation of the soundness and promise of the candidate's research program and scholarly accomplishments.
 The high degree of competitiveness associated with awarding of grants by external agencies evokes confidence in the candidate's work.
 Moreover, where the candidate is the Principal Investigator, the receipt of external funding shows confidence in the candidate's reliability in administering the research project effectively and contributes to the School's national reputation.

 Sometimes candidates who engage in collaborative research are listed as Co-Principal Investigators rather than Principal Investigators on research grants.
-In some instances, the Co-Principal Investigator may have played as important a role as the Principal Investigator in securing or executing a grant and this should be recognized, especially considering the interdisciplinary and collaborative environment of the School.
+In some instances, the Co-Principal Investigator may have played as important a role as the Principal Investigator in securing or executing a grant and this should be recognized, especially considering the interdisciplinary and collaborative environment of The Sanford